Skip to content

 text

-The callback function pattern is used extensively in the C standard library — the comparison function in qsort, bsearch, and others all follow this pattern.
+The callback function pattern is widely used in the C standard library—this is the approach taken by the comparison function in qsort and bsearch.

-"Comparing for equality" also needs to be provided by the caller:
+"Equality comparison" must also be provided by the caller:

 c